What we do

 Los Angeles Times - Global Development Watch

 IRIN Association is a recipient of a Google Ad Grants award.
-The Google Ad Grants program supports registered nonprofit organizations that share Google's philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.
+The Google Ad Grants program supports registered nonprofit organisations that share Google's philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.
 Google Ad Grants is an in-kind advertising program that awards free online advertising to nonprofits via Google AdWords.

 The New Humanitarian’s Annual Reports provide a comprehensive update on our journalism in action, our achievements and growth, and, vitally, on our progress in driving more effective and accountable humanitarian action.
 A useful resource for ensuring transparency for current and potential donors, they also help to inform both new and regular readers about the scope and importance of our work.
 You can peruse everything from our editorial highlights to our financial statements by clicking on the links below.